querqy/chorus/katas/001_optimize_a_query.md

 We'll flip back to Quepid to do this.

-We need to tell Quepid that we've done some improvement using the `/querqy-select` request handler, instead of the default handler `/select`.
+We need to tell Quepid that we've done some improvement using the `querqy` request handler, instead of the default handler.
 For this, we need our _Tune Relevance_ pane.
 Click the _Tune Relevance_ link and you will be in the _Query Sandbox_.
-Append to the end of the existing query template `q=#$query##` the command to tell Solr to use the new request handler: `&qt=/querqy-select`.
+Append to the end of the existing query template `q=#$query##` the command to tell Solr to use the new request handler: `&qt=querqy`.
 Then click the _Rerun My Searches!_ button.

 Notice that our results have now turned green across the board from red?
 Our graph has also improved from our dismal measurement of 0 to the best possible result of 1!